ConfTool Glossary

 HTML-Format: Formatting language to create web-sites.

-Log-out: Finishing a session with ConfTool to prevent unauthorized access to your personal data.
+Log-Out: Finishing a session with ConfTool to prevent unauthorized access to your personal data.

-Overview lists: All data in the system such as users, contributions and participants can be accessed in the form of an overview list.
+Overview Lists: All data in the system such as users, contributions and participants can be accessed in the form of an overview list.
 Here you can navigate, filter and search the data.

-Participant Registration: see Registration
+Participant Registration: see Registration.

 Participant Statistics: Overview of participant groups, the booked options and amounts.

-Payment methods: Participants can choose the method of payment; for example, credit card, online banking, or PayPal.
+Payment Methods: Participants can choose the method of payment; for example, credit card, online banking, or PayPal.

 Phases: The preparation of a conference can be divided into multiple phases.
 Below is a short account of the possible conference preparation schedule.
 You can find a full overview on the Conference Planning Phases page: